Moving to Inverness, Scotland

 We asked people in Inverness if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Inverness, it's important to avoid making any derogatory comments or jokes about Scottish culture, history, or accents.
 This includes avoiding any stereotypes about Scottish people, such as those related to kilts, bagpipes, or haggis.
 Avoid comparing Scotland to England or suggesting that they are the same.
 Scots are proud of their unique culture and heritage, and many are sensitive about their relationship with England.
 Don't refer to Scotland as part of England, or use "English" when you mean "British".
 Scotland is a separate country within the United Kingdom and has its own distinct identity.
 Avoid discussing contentious topics like politics and religion unless you are well-informed and the conversation naturally goes there.
 Scottish people can be passionate about these subjects, particularly when it comes to Scottish independence.
 Don't assume everyone drinks alcohol or likes whisky.
 While Scotland is famous for its whisky, not everyone drinks, and it's important to respect this.
 Avoid littering or disrespecting the natural environment.
 Scotland is known for its beautiful landscapes, and locals take pride in keeping it clean and preserved.
 Don't forget to respect personal space.
 Scottish people value their personal space and it's important to maintain a respectful distance during conversations.
 Avoid being loud or obnoxious in public places.
 Scottish people are generally reserved and appreciate politeness and good manners.
 Lastly, don't forget to say "please" and "thank you".
-Politeness is highly valued in Scottish culture," remarked one expat in Inverness, Scotland.
+Politeness is highly valued in Scottish culture," said one expat in Inverness.

 About the Author